On Line Menorah Tina's Hanukkah Story

 First Book of Maccabees Second Book of Maccabees

-The most important Chanukah ritual is the candle lighting.
+The most important Hanukkah ritual is the candle lighting.
 Jews light candles in a special candleholder called a "menorah" or a "hanukkiah".
 Each night, one more candle is added.
 The middle candle, called the "shamash", is used to light each of the other candles and it is lit every night.
-Therefore, on the first night of Chanukah, two candles are lit (the shamash and the candle for the first night) and on the last night, there are nine lit candles.
+Therefore, on the first night of Hanukkah, two candles are lit (the shamash and the candle for the first night) and on the last night, there are nine lit candles.

 Another tradition is to play the "dreidel" game.
 A dreidel (or "sivivon") is a four-sided top.
 On each side is a different Hebrew letter: (nun), (gimel), (heh) and (peh), corresponding to the words in the sentence "nes gadol haya po" ("A great miracle happened here").
 Of course, the miracle happened in Israel, so outside of Israel, the letter (peh) is replaced by (shin) for "nes gadol haya sham" ("A great miracle happened there").
 The dreidel is used for a gambling game in which each letter represents a different amount of money (or whatever...) won or lost.